Cloudera Manager Primer

 without having to step through all the additional manual steps of regular

 :With parcel software distribution, the path to the CDH libraries is /opt/cloudera/parcels/CDH/lib instead of the usual /usr/lib.
+You should not link /usr/lib/ elements to parcel deployed paths, as such links may confuse scripts that distinguish between the two paths.

 - Installation of CDH without sudo - Parcel installation is handled by the Cloudera Manager Agent running as root so it's possible to install CDH without needing sudo.